killvung/rustlo-api/README.md

 # rustlo-world-api
-A simple microservice backend written with in Rust with Actix web server framework for functionality / experiment / ...
+A simple microservice written in Rust with Actix web server framework for testing purposes

 # How To Run
 Prerequisites: